Amazon snaps up live video startup Twitch for $970 million

-SAN FRANCISCO Amazon.com Inc (AMZN.O) snapped up live-streaming gaming network Twitch Interactive for about $970 million (585.46 million pounds) in cash, reflecting Chief Executive Officer Jeff Bezos' resolve to transform Amazon into an Internet destination beyond its core retail operations.
+SAN FRANCISCO Amazon.com Inc snapped up live-streaming gaming network Twitch Interactive for about $970 million in cash, reflecting Chief Executive Officer Jeff Bezos' resolve to transform Amazon into an Internet destination beyond its core retail operations.

 The acquisition involves some retention agreements that push the deal over $1 billion, a source close to the deal told Reuters.